flopp999/NIBEUplink-Domoticz/README.md

-Support me with a coffee https://www.buymeacoffee.com/flopp999 or use my Tibber link https://tibber.com/se/invite/8af85f51
+Support me with a coffee https://www.buymeacoffee.com/flopp999
 ---
 Create a folder with name "NIBEUplink" in "domoticz/plugins"
 Put plugin.py, requirements.txt in that folder